a8h/GameOfLife/README.md

 `$ python game.py`

-Create a 66 x 118 grid, and run for 1000 ticks with pause of 0.04 seconds between each tick:
+Create a 24 x 40 block grid on your terminal, and run for 1000 ticks with a pause of 0.04 seconds between each tick:

 `$ python game.py 24 40 1000 0.04`